richarddurbin/alntools/README.md

 # alntools
-utilities for processing .1aln files from FastGA, FasTAN etc.
+utilities for processing .1aln files from [FastGA](https://github.com/thegenemyers/FASTGA), [FasTAN](https://github.com/thegenemyers/FASTAN) etc.

 Make with `make` and install with `make install`.
 If you want to install elsewhere than the default `~/bin` directory then `make DESTDIR=/your/preferred/location`.

-Currently there are two programs:
+Current contents are:

 ## tanbed